 Certificate of Citizenship If you applied for Italian citizenship through a foreign consulate, you can request the Certificate of Citizenship through that consulate.
 If your citizenship was recognized through the courts or through residency in an Italian comune, you will need to request the Certificate of Citizenship from the comune where your vital records are recorded.

 AIRE is the Anagrafe degli Italiani Residenti all'Estero (Registry of Italians Residing Abroad).
 Every Italian citizen residing outside of Italy for six months or more is required to register in AIRE.
-There is no penalty for not doing so, but you will not be able to access consular services except in an emergency.
+There is a penalty for not doing so and you will not be able to access consular services except in an emergency.
 You are also required to update your AIRE registration in the case of a change of address, whether it is within the same consular district, or in the service area of a different consulate.

 Certificate of Registration in AIRE

 This is a document that proves your registration in AIRE.
 You will need it to apply for a passport and to vote in Italian elections.

 FAST.IT is a portal where Italian citizens residing abroad can request consular services, including updates to their AIRE registration.
 You can create an account on FAST.IT to self-certify that you are an Italian citizen and to submit identification documents and proof of residency.
 You will need to do this in order to fully activate your FAST.IT account and to access all of its features.